fumcs/fumcs.github.io/_pages/projects.md

 horizontal: false
 ---

-Research at the Department of Computer Science is classified into some broad themes:
+Research at the Department of Computer Science is classified into some following broad themes.
+In addition some related fun works are done that is reported here :)

 <!-- pages/projects.md -->
 <div class="projects">